mecha2k/ml-algorithm-trading-2nd/master/README.md

 </a>
 </p>

 This repo contains **over 150 notebooks** that put the concepts, algorithms, and use cases discussed in the book into action.
-They provide numerous examples that show
+They provide numerous examples that show:
 - how to work with and extract signals from market, fundamental and alternative text and image data,
 - how to train and tune models that predict returns for different asset classes and investment horizons, including how to replicate recently published research, and
 - how to design, backtest, and evaluate trading strategies.

-> We **highly recommend** to review the notebooks while reading the book; they are usually in executed state and often contain additional information that the space constraints of the book did not permit to include.
+> We **highly recommend** reviewing the notebooks while reading the book; they are usually in an executed state and often contain additional information not included due to space constraints.

+In addition to the information in this repo, the book's [website](ml4trading.io) contains chapter summary and additional information.

+## Join the ML4T Community!

+To make it easy for readers to ask questions about the book's content and code examples, as well as the development and implementation of their own strategies and industry developments, we are hosting an online [platform](https://exchange.ml4trading.io/).

+Please [join](https://exchange.ml4trading.io/) our community and connect with fellow traders interested in leveraging ML for trading strategies, share your experience, and learn from each other!

 ## What's new in the 2<sup>nd</sup> Edition?